InstantGroup: Instant Template Generation for Scalable Group of Brain MRI Registration: Methods

-where $\phi_k$ refers to the deformation field from $I_{temp}$ to $I_k$, and $Sim$ refers to the dissimilarity measurement.
-Compared to measuring the similarity between warped inputs and the template, measuring that between inputs and warped template will lead the template to a weighted average depending on the deformation fields\cite{ding2022aladdin}.
+The Dual VAE backbone generates a pair of subjects and the corresponding template, constituting the minimal unit of a group.
+To leverage this feature for improving the quality and reliability of the generated template, we introduce the Subject-Template Alignment Module (\textbf{STAM}).
+This module ensures the reliable generation of the templates by maximizing the similarity between the deformed templates and their corresponding moving inputs.

-In addition to encouraging the generated template to have high quality, the other objective of groupwise registration is to enhance the similarity between all warped subjects.
-In the tiny setting of our siamese training with group size being 2, we add a loss $\mathcal{L}_{warped}$ that measures the dissimilarity between the two warped inputs with the template being the fixed target:
+The three potential comparison combinations are \textbf{(1)} similarity between the deformed template and each input; \textbf{(2)} similarity between the deformed input scan and the template; \textbf{(3)} similarity between the deformed scans (towards the template).
+Considering the nature of generated templates as a form of the average representative is its less clear appearance, comparing deformed scans in the template space as (2) or (3) may not be accurate enough during the registration process.
+In addition, denoting the energy functional of minimizing the mean squared error between the deformed template and the input scan as $E$, using Gâteaux Variation for the template $I_{temp}$, it can be derived \cite{ding2022aladdin}: with the optimal template $I_{temp}^*$ being:

-As discussed in previous sections and shown in Figure \ref{fig:framework}, we optimize the networks following the loss function as below:
+where $D$ denotes the Jacobian.
+The optimal template indicated constraints on the similarity between inputs, and the deformed template would push the template to a weighted average depending on the deformation fields.
+Therefore, we apply a constraint $\mathcal{L}_{STAM}$ that measures the similarity between the deformed template $I_{temp} \circ \phi_i$ and each scan in the input space: